Financially Dependent Students

 Residency Classification C-3

-The C-3 Classification is intended to provide immediate, temporary residency for students whose parent, legal guardian, or spouse moved to the state of Ohio for employment purposes.
-The C-3 Classification requires completing a reclassification application (the Online Residency Form) each term until the submissions have covered a full 12-month cycle.
+The C-3 Classification is intended to provide immediate, temporary residency for students whose parent, legal guardian, or spouse moved to the state of Ohio solely for employment purposes, with legitimate business need.
+The move must be unrelated to the student’s education.
+The C-3 Classification requires completing a reclassification application (the Online Residency Form) each term until the applications have covered a full 12-month cycle.
 After this time, Ohio Residency will be granted, and no additional documentation will be required.

-To qualify for the C-3 classification you must satisfy the requirements in one of the categories below and be able to provide documentation to validate ALL the following statements are true:
+To qualify for the C-3 classification you must satisfy the requirements below and be able to provide documentation to validate ALL the following statements are true:

-• have a parent, legal guardian, or spouse has accepted full-time, self-sustaining employment prior to the start of the term in which applying
+- Your parent, legal guardian, or spouse has accepted full-time, self-sustaining employment prior to your application to Ohio State, and prior to the start of the term you are seeking reclassification

-• have a parent, legal guardian, or spouse that has NOT lived in Ohio for the previous 12 consecutive months
+- Your parent, legal guardian, or spouse has NOT lived in Ohio for the previous 12 consecutive months

 Residency Classification C-3 does NOT apply to students where ANY of the following apply:

-• are dependent upon a parent, legal guardian, or spouse who has accepted full time/self-sustaining employment after the start of the term for which the student is applying
+- You are dependent upon a parent, legal guardian, or spouse who has accepted full time/self-sustaining employment after the start of the term for which you are applying

 Documentation for Financially Dependent Students